shic/blog/_posts/2016-04-10-React-Redux.markdown

 Here declear the state name of all reducers.
 We we return a state from the reducer, it will be save with this name.

-# Redux-Thunk

-`npm install --save redux-thunk`

-To handle async action creators.

-Action Creator must **return a function** instead of action, this function will be called automatically with 'dispatch'.

-step by step

-1. Action creator called
-2. Action creator returns a function
-3. Redux thunk sees that we returned  a funcion and calls it with dispatch
-4. Wait for the async request to complete
-5. Request conpleted,  .then function of the async request runs.
-6. Redux thunk now dispatch our action